-Experience and expertise: Michael Hardwick joined the Specialty Fashion Group Board in May 2012 and was appointed to the Nomination and Remuneration Committee on 22 August 2013.
+Experience and expertise: Michael Hardwick joined the Specialty Fashion Group Board in May 2012.
 Michael currently serves as the Chief Financial Officer of the Cotton On Group.
 Michael is a Chartered Accountant by training and has previously worked at PricewaterhouseCoopers in both Melbourne and New York in the transaction advisory practice.
 He also spent 10 years as a partner with the New York based private equity firm Hudson Valley Capital Partners.